 Any surgery can impact a student’s academic day.
 The following information should be reviewed before the student returns to school.

 Healthy students are more successful in school and are absent less often.
 Children without health insurance are more likely to miss school, have untreated health problems, and have less academic success.
 Health insurance is important to make sure that kids are able to get all the help they need to grow up healthy.
 You can still get all the same great information about the FAMIS program by going to the Cover Virginia website at www.coverva.org and selecting FAMIS from the drop down list under Programs.
 However, the greatest benefit of the transition is that now, you can also get information about Medicaid and Plan First – all on the same website.
 You can find out who is eligible for each program by using the Am I Eligible screening tool, find out how to apply, and learn how to connect with the Cover Virginia Call Center or link to the online application through Common Help.
 Coverva.org provides reference and referral information about the Federal Health Insurance Marketplace, Navigators and application assisters.

-Apply online at www.commonhelp.viriginia.gov Or contact your FAMIS Community Outreach Specialist Victoria Johnson at: email@example.com or (757)622-9268 Ext.
-3042 For more information or to determine if your child is eligible for FAMIS go to www.commonhelp.virginia.gov an click on “Am I Eligible”.
+Apply online at www.commonhelp.viriginia.gov or contact your FAMIS Community Outreach Specialist Victoria Johnson at: firstname.lastname@example.org or (757) 622-9268 Ext.
+3042.
+For more information or to determine if your child is eligible for FAMIS go to www.commonhelp.virginia.gov and click on “Am I Eligible”.

 School Health Advisory Board

 The School Health Advisory Board shall assist with the development of health policy in the school division and the evaluation of the status of school health, health education, the school environment, and health services.